Minor in Architectural Studies (ARST)

 Turn your minor into a major advantage

-The Minor in Architectural Studies is an opportunity for University of Calgary undergraduates to get a one-year jump start on the Master of Architecture program.
-The Minor consists of the courses taken in the Foundation Year of the Master of Architecture program.
-Undergraduates study alongside our graduate students in a blended learning environment that includes architectural design studios, workshops in 2D and 3D graphics and digital fabrication as well as lecture courses in history, building science, and sustainability theory.
-If you complete the minor, you’re also completing the first year of the MArch degree.
+The Minor in Architectural Studies (ARST) is an opportunity for University of Calgary undergraduates to get a one-year jump start on the Master of Architecture (MArch) program.
+The Minor program is equivalent to the Foundation Year of the three-year MArch.
+When you complete the ARST minor, you can apply directly into the two-year MArch program.

 Questions?